 When it comes to keeping your heart healthy, exercise is only one part of equation.
-No matter how you try to ignore it, “You are what you eat. ” Functional cooking and functional recipes take more than taste into account.
+No matter how you try to ignore it, “You are what you eat. ” For those you love, here’s a healthy chocolate pudding just in time for Valentine’s Day.
 It’s where flavorful food meets optimal health and well-being.

-That’s exactly what you’ll find in this flaxseed pudding recipe.
-I also added chocolate because, “Hey, why not?”
+That’s exactly what you’ll find in this chocolate flaxseed pudding recipe.
+It’s an easy elegant dessert that every one will love.

-The recipe is dairy-free, gluten-free and vegan.
+The recipe is dairy-free, gluten-free and vegan and just in time for Valentines Day.
 Even as a fruit and veggie loving carnivore, there are times when I crave a plant based breakfast.
 If you want to enjoy this flaxseed pudding for breakfast, you can omit the chocolate.
 Some of my favorite plant based breakfasts are grain-free granola, coconut milk chia pudding, and dairy free smoothies.

 Sometimes you just need a little chocolate in your life.
 And while in the past binging on a king sized Hershey’s milk chocolate bar with almonds…by yourself may have been OK, it’s time to make healthier decisions.
 This recipe for chocolate flaxseed pudding puts “healthy” and “chocolate” in the same together and it’s exactly what you need.